 Who are the fires affecting?

-While there’s no denying the implications for the world’s climate, Indigenous and other rural communities are the most immediately affected by the fires.
+As well as the worldwide impacts of climate change, the fires are directly affecting Indigenous and other rural communities.
 Firmly on the frontlines, Brazil’s Indigenous Peoples are defending the Amazon from destruction, even as Bolsonaro’s dehumanising rhetoric encourages arson and other violence against them.

 If this feels apocalyptic, it’s because it is.
 This is what a climate emergency looks like.
 The Amazon is a critical carbon sink, vital for mitigating climate change.
 The fires themselves emit further carbon – the exact opposite of what the planet needs right now.